External Ids for CEP72 Gene

 GeneCards Summary for CEP72 Gene

-CEP72 (Centrosomal Protein 72kDa) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include identical protein binding.
+CEP72 (Centrosomal Protein 72) is a Protein Coding gene.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
+Gene Ontology (GO) annotations related to this gene include identical protein binding.
 An important paralog of this gene is LRRC36.

 UniProtKB/Swiss-Prot for CEP72 Gene

 Involved in the recruitment of key centrosomal proteins to the centrosome.
 Provides centrosomal microtubule-nucleation activity on the gamma-tubulin ring complexes (gamma-TuRCs) and has critical roles in forming a focused bipolar spindle, which is needed for proper tension generation between sister chromatids.
-Required for localization of KIZ, AKAP9 and gamma-tubulin ring complexes (gamma-TuRCs).
+Required for localization of KIZ, AKAP9 and gamma-tubulin ring complexes (gamma-TuRCs) (PubMed:19536135).
+Involved in centriole duplication.
+Required for CDK5RAP22, CEP152, WDR62 and CEP63 centrosomal localization and promotes the centrosomal localization of CDK2 (PubMed:26297806).